digital-ai/release-integration-template-python/README.md

 The above command builds the zip, creates the container image, and then pushes the image to the configured registry.

-`build.bat --zip` Builds only the zip.
+`build.bat --zip` Builds the zip.

-`build.bat --image` Builds only creates the container image, and then pushes the image to the configured registry.
+`build.bat --image` Creates the container image, and then pushes the image to the configured registry.

 ### Install plugin into Release